 If you know the vocabulary and methods of lean manufacturing, you know the terms kaizen and kaizen event.
 You may even have participated in a kaizen culture or a kaizen event.

 On the other hand, you may have never heard these terms, or maybe you’ve heard them but don’t yet know what they mean.
 If so, this article is for you, because we’re going to tell you what kaizen is.
-In a future article, we’ll clue you in on what a kaizen event is as well, and we’ll explain the differences.
+In a different article, we clue you in on what a kaizen event is as well, and we’ll explain the differences.

 What Is Kaizen?

 Kaizen is a Japanese word that translates to something like “change for better.”
 The concept of kaizen is one of the cornerstones of lean manufacturing.
 A simple way to think of it is as a process of continual improvement.